signum-network/phoenix/DEEPLINKING.md

 ## Legacy Support

 The deep linking was initially introduced in Burst for only one single action.
-Phoenix does support the legacy format, but we highly suggest to use the new spec as it offers more versatility.
+Phoenix does support the legacy format, but we highly suggest using the new spec as it offers more versatility.
 The legacy link is of the following form:

 ### Send Amount to single recipient